baloise-incubator/org/README.md

 ## Automation

-Travis runs *peribolos* on every push to master.
+*peribolos* runs on every push to master and every PR to master (dry-run).

 ## Initial Config Dump